azumieflare/tp/docs/UserGuide.md

 title: User Guide
 ---

-Hi!
-Welcome to the user guide for TaskMasterPro.
-TaskMasterPro is a **desktop app for managing team members and group tasks**, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TaskMasterPro can get your contact management tasks done faster than traditional GUI apps.
-No matter whether you are a manager or a team lead who has to manage a team and keep track of their deliverables, TaskMasterPro can help you!
-Refer to the table of contents below and click on the section you want to skip to.
-Refer to the `Quick Start` section to get the program running and the `Features` section on the commands that you can use.
-If you run into any issues using the program try checking through the `FAQ` or `Known Issues` sections to see if the issues has already been brought up and there are any known solutions.
+Welcome to the user guide for TaskMasterPro. <br>

+TaskMasterPro is a desktop app designed for **managing employees and tasks**, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI). <br>

+If you can type fast, TaskMasterPro can get your contact management tasks done faster than traditional GUI apps!
+No matter whether you are a manager or a team lead who has to manage a team and keep track of their deliverables, TaskMasterPro can help you! <br>

+Refer to the `Quick Start` section to get the app running and the `Features` section on the commands that are available for use. <br>

+If you run into any issues using the program try checking through the `FAQ` or `Known Issues` sections to see if the issues has already been brought up and there are any known solutions. <br>

+<div style="page-break-after: always;"></div>

 # Table of Contents
 1. [Quick Start](#quick-start)